I want you to live a good life.

 If you could have all the time in the world, what would you do?

-- Teaching kids about nutrition, exercise, meditation, persuasion, happiness, etc.
+• Teaching kids about nutrition, exercise, meditation, persuasion, how to be happy, etc.

 What is the purpose of life?